 The Council generally permits vessel maintenance that has a minor impact on the environment and general public.
 This document outlines the guidelines concerning a standard range of maintenance activities.

 This application needs to be completed by the vessel owner if they wish to berth within the Kaiapoi Marine Precinct for longer than a day.
 It includes the application to live-aboard for a duration longer than 14 days.
-This form can also be completed online.

 Complete this form to automate your rental fees via direct debit.